The spin-flip approach provides

 or by using mixed-reference SF-TDDFT formulation described below.

 Calculations of permanent and transition dipole moments are available for all SF-TDDFT variants.
-Wave-function analysis, analytic gradients, NACs, and SOCs are available for non-spin-adapted collinear and non-collinear formulations of SF-TDDFT.
+SOCs and wave-function analysis (NTOs and exciton descriptors) are available for for standard collinear and non-collinear formulations of SF-TDDFT and for MR-SFTDDFT.
+Analytic gradients and NACs are available for non-spin-adapted collinear and non-collinear formulations of SF-TDDFT.

 In MRSF-TDDFT,